Sweet Corn + Bacon = The Chowder of Your Dreams

 Notes

-- To reheat: Gently reheat corn chowder on a stovetop over low to medium heat, stirring occasionally until heated through.
-Be careful not to bring to a boil to prevent curdling.
-Alternatively, you can reheat in a microwave, stirring at intervals to ensure even heating.
+- To reheat, warm gently on the stovetop over low to medium heat, stirring occasionally until heated through.
+Avoid boiling to prevent curdling.
+You can also reheat in the microwave, stirring between intervals.

 Nutrition